What is Email Marketing?waheed

 In part one of their onboarding series, ProdPad discusses how these findings led them to completely switch up their in-app onboarding experience.
 They cut the trial period in half and created a “magically extending free trial” which let users “earn” more days of free access.

-but all you need to know is this: they gamified their onboarding experience to incentivize the actions that lead to conversions.
+But all you need to know is this: They’ve tried out setting up email marketing to trigger actions that lead to conversions.
 And they needed a new email onboarding campaign that aligned with this major transition.

 Every step of the way, the emails respond to the actual ways people are using the software.
 For engaged users, the onboarding sequence acknowledges what they’ve already accomplished and recommends advanced features.
 It also shows them the other ways they can earn more time to play around with the software, like this:

-Now, as for those Silent Shauns who did nothing in their first 10 minutes, ProdPad decided to dissolve the awkwardness by asking one simple question: are you alive?
+as for those Silent Shauns who did nothing in their first 10 minutes, ProdPad decided to dissolve the awkwardness by asking one simple question: